JyotiHambir-BC/FestivCulture/README.md

 #### For Not Signed-In User

 - If user not signed-in, following button will appear.
+It also have the login link attached under "Login here", so user can directly navigate to the Sign-In page.

 ![Add to Favourite Button](assets/festivalPage/if_not_loggedIn.png)